paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 The width of the range limit how many digits past the decimal point display.

 ### Objects Helpers
 I am lazy.
-I hate typing the same scaffolding code repeatedly.
+I hate typing the same scaffolding code.
 These are functions more often used in testing than production code.

 ### Find&lt;T>
 Use `Find` to search the project for Unity Objects of a defined type with a known name.
-The object does not have to be enabled.
+The search includes disabled items.

 ```C#
 GameObject mainCamera = Objects.Find<GameObject>("Main Camera");